BlainesTub/STEM-Skyprobe/README.md

 [add screenshot of arduino library window]

-This will open up a window that will let you search and download all
+This will open up a window that will let you search and download all the needed libraries.

+## Moving the Sensor Calibration Library

+In order for the sketch to upload correctly, the SensorCalibration library must be moved from it's location in STEM-Skyprobe/